University Catalog

 A New Era Begins

-In 2015, The University of Texas at Arlington’s School of Architecture and School of Urban and Public Affairs combined to form the College of Architecture, Planning and Public Affairs.
+In 2015, the University of Texas at Arlington’s School of Architecture and School of Urban and Public Affairs combined to form the College of Architecture, Planning, and Public Affairs (CAPPA).
 The integration of the two schools strengthened the academic, research, and outreach opportunities available for students and faculty at UTA.

 CAPPA offers degrees in architecture, landscape architecture, interior design, sustainable urban design, urban planning, public administration, and public policy.
-The college also hosts the David Dillon Center for Texas Architecture, Digital Architectural Research Consortium, and Institute of Urban Studies, and partners with the City of Arlington on the Arlington Urban Design Center located at City Hall.
+The college also hosts the David Dillon Center for Texas Architecture, the Center for Metropolitan Density, the Center for Transportation Equity Decisions, and Dollars (CTEDD), and the Institute of Urban Studies, and partners with the City of Arlington on the Arlington Urban Design Center located at City Hall.

 Accreditations